 Price

-These list for $37.00, have been marked down to $26.95, and street price is more like $24.95 at nealsgadgets! (referral link)
+These list for $37.00, has been marked down to $26.95, and the street price is more like $24.95 at nealsgadgets! (referral link)

 Short Review

 I like this light a lot.
 The red could use levels (other than on and strobe).
-Switch is good, charging is good….
-It’s a very sleek light too, which makes it fun to use.
+Switch is good, charging is good… It’s a very sleek light too, which makes it fun to use.

 Long Review